johncarlomaula/taylorswift-lyrics-project/swift_words.md

 Frequency**, or **TF-IDF**, to determine any key words in her lyrics that could describe the themes of her albums.

+**Key Findings**:
+- The most common words that Taylor Swift uses in her lyrics are "love", "time", and "baby".
+Musical sound effects such as "ooh" and "la" are also very common.
+"Time" is the most common word in 4 of her albums.
+- Words are repeated much more often in her poppier albums, *Red*, *1989*, *reputation*, and *Lover*.
+- There is un upward trend in lexical diversity with her first 3 albums.
+This started to decrease when she began transitioning to pop music with her 4th album, *Red*.
+Starting with *reputation*, there has been an upward trend in lexical diversity.
+- The words "grow", "trouble", and "daylight" describe the themes of the albums *Speak Now*, *Red*, and *Lover* the best based on their TF-IDF values.

 ### 1.1 Loading Packages

 These are the packages I used for this section of the project.